Counting closed geodesics in strata: Geometry of a quadratic differential

 A partial triangulation of $\Qbar$ where the length of edges are less than a fixed multiple of $s_Q$ can be extended to a triangulation using saddle connections of length less than a larger fixed multiple of $s_Q$.

 \begin{proof}[Proof of claim 3:] We prove the claim by induction.
 Start by cutting $\Qbar$ along the given edges.
 Each cutting increases the diameter by at most twice the length of edge being cut.
 Hence, in the end, we have several components each with diameter comparable to $s_Q$.
 If all components are triangles, we are done.
-Otherwise, some component contains a saddle connection that is not part of its boundaries or the given triangulation.
-The shortest such saddle connection has a length less the diameter of the component it is in, which is comparable to $s_Q$.
-The claim follows from the fact that the this process ends after a uniformly bounded number of times.
-The diameter grows multiplicatively each time but still it is uniformly bounded multiple of $s_Q$ in the end.
+Otherwise, some component contains a saddle connection that is not part of its boundaries or the given triangulation, the shortest such saddle connection has a length less than the diameter of the component it is in, which is comparable to $s_Q$ (again, see \cite[Proposition 3.1]{Vorobets}).
+The claim follows from the fact that this process ends after a uniformly bounded number of times.
+The diameter grows at most multiplicatively each time but still it is uniformly bounded multiple of $s_Q$ in the end.
 We choose the constant in the second condition of a $(q, \tau)$--regular triangulation large enough so that the outcome of this algorithm is in fact a $(q, \tau)$--regular triangulation. \end{proof}

-The triangulation $T$ is now the union of all the saddle connections in $T_{0}$ and those coming from claim $3$.
-Since the newly added edged in $\Qbar$ have a length less than $s_Q$ and any thick subsurface $\Qbar$ intersects has a size less than $s_Q$, condition (2) of being $(q, \tau)$--regular is still satisfied.
-Hence, the resulting triangulation $T$ is $(q, \tau)$--regular. \end{proof}
+The triangulation $T$ is now defined to be the union of all the saddle connections in $T_{0}$ and those coming from claim $3$.
+The newly added edges in $\Qbar$ have a $q$--length less than a fixed multiple of $s_Q$ and, for any thick subsurface $R$ that $\Qbar$ intersects, we have $s_Q \lmul s_R$.
+Hence, the condition (2) in \defref{nice:triangulation} is satisfied.
+Therefore, the resulting triangulation $T$ is $(q, \tau)$--regular. \end{proof}